Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Learning Deep Tree-based Retriever

-Although Theorem~\ref{theo: sampling theory to unbiased softmax} imposes a relatively stringent condition that may not be fully satisfied in practical applications, it is noteworthy that optimizing the original multi-class cross-entropy loss can effectively align the score preferences with this condition.
-Particularly, according to Eq. \eqref{eq: expectation of layer random vector}, for the original label $z_i^j$, we have Then, by Lemma \ref{lemm: minimizing of Bregman divergence}, as we are optimizing a loss function that can be expressed as Bregman divergence, the optimization leads to the preference score satisfying $g(\boldsymbol{o}^j)=\mathbb{E}[{\boldsymbol{z}}^j|u]$, where $g$ is the softmax function.
-Consequently, we obtain: Furthermore, we can get: where ${\sum_{m=1}^{N_j}\exp o^j_m}\ /\ {\sum_{m=1}^{N_{j+1}}\exp o^{j+1}_m}$ is the proportionality coefficient shared across layer $j$, satisfying the condition in Theorem \ref{theo: sampling theory to unbiased softmax}.
+Although Theorem~\ref{theo: sampling theory to unbiased softmax} imposes a relatively stringent condition that may not be fully satisfied in practice, it is noteworthy that optimizing the standard multi-class cross-entropy loss can effectively align the score preferences with this condition.
+We provide the details in Appendix~\ref{appendix: details of condition alignment}.